Skip to main content

 Suitably Qualified Person (SQP) for Companion Animals.

-This course provides individuals with the opportunity to progress on to a Diploma in Advanced Veterinary Nursing.
+This course provides individuals with the opportunity to progress on to a Diploma in Advanced Veterinary Nursing or a top-up Veterinary Nursing degree.

 If you would like a better understanding of the role of a Veterinary Nurse watch this video created by Royal College of Veterinary Surgeons (RCVS).